 - Contact the state agency that oversees nursing homes and care facilities.

 - Collect any evidence of the abuse.
 And this can include pictures and records.

-- Document any talks related to the abuse.
+- You can document any talks related to the abuse.

-Staff members of nursing homes have been known to confine elderly residents.
-This is a barbaric way to dominate the elder.
+Staff members of abusive nursing homes have confined elderly residents against their will, a brutal way to dominate the elder.
 Treatment of an older adult like this is atrocious.

 And it can have devastating results for the senior such as:

 - This loss of socializing with family and friends is terrible.